Will You Need to Pay Capital Gains Tax When You Sell Your Home?

 However, you may still be eligible if you lived in the home before turning it into a rental property.
 As long as you meet the ownership and use tests for two of the last five years before selling the house, you normally still qualify for the exclusion.
 This even works if you're an investor flipping houses as long as you meet the tests.

-Having an investment property complicates the calculation of the capital gains amount due to rental real estate taxation rules.
+Having an investment property complicates the calculation of the capital gains amount due to rental income real estate taxation rules.
 You may also have to pay a depreciation recapture tax when you sell your rental home.
 Contact your tax professional for more information.

 And although there are some exceptions, for the most part, you will be eligible for this capital gains tax exclusion only once every two years.